ChrisThompsonK/team2-job-app-frontend/README.md

 - **Cross-Page Branding**: Consistent Kainos visual identity throughout the application
 - **Code Quality**: All files pass Biome formatting and linting checks
 - **Test Coverage**: Comprehensive test suite with 26/26 tests passing consistently

+### Template Architecture
+- **View-Driven Titles**: Page titles are defined directly in Nunjucks templates rather than passed from controllers
+- **Separation of Concerns**: Controllers focus on data handling, views handle presentation
+- **Maintainability**: Title changes can be made directly in templates without touching controller code
+- **Consistency**: Each template owns its title and heading content

 ## 📝 Configuration